codeforkansascity/nra_calc/README.md

 - Matt Cook: @mattcookxyz
 - Tim O'Connor: @timjoco
-- Blake
+- Blake Bradford: @blakebford3

 # Tech

+See the README of the [front-end](front-end/README.md) and back-end portions of the project for more details:

-Proposed front-end technologies:
+Front-end technologies:

 - React.js